willGuimont/willGuimont.github.io/_posts/2025-07-25-error-handling.md

 let val = foo()?; // propagates if Err
 ```

 The `?` operator propagates errors, and makes code readable - until it doesn’t.
 It’s just a tiny symbol, but it does a lot.
-Misread it, and you might think the call returns a `T` directly, when it might actually short-circuit out of the function.
+This single symbol rewires control flow and introduces implicit short-circuiting, which can obscure the data path.

 Still, it's structured.
 It composes.
 It’s not just `return err`; it’s a limited but practical form of monad.
 This is arguably one of Rust's strengths, it makes functional programming ideas more mainstream.